MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-provisioning.md

 ## Apply a provisioning package to HoloLens during setup

-1. Connect the device via USB to a PC and start the device, but do not continue past the **Fit** page of OOBE (the first page with the blue box).
+1. Connect the device via USB to a PC and start the device, but do not continue past the **First interactable moment** page of OOBE.
+    - On HoloLens (1st Gen) this is a blue box.
+    - On HoloLens 2 this is the hummindbird.

 2. Briefly press and release the **Volume Down** and **Power** buttons simultaneously.
-(This step isn't needed in Windows 10, version 1803.)

 3. HoloLens will show up as a device in File Explorer on the PC.